conjuncts/gmft/README.md

 - Cropped image of table
 - Table caption

-Cropped images are useful for directly feeding into a vision recognizer, like:
+Cropped images can be passed into a vision recognizer, like:
 - GPT-4 vision
 - Mathpix/Adobe/Google/Amazon/Azure/etc.

-Cropped images are also excellent for verifying correctness of output.
+Cropped images are useful for verifying correctness of output.

 ## Lightweight